ServiceNow/multithreaded-estimators/README.md

 ## License

-This code is released under an MIT license.
-See [the license in full](license.md).
+This code needs a license.
+See issue https://github.com/ElementAI/multithreaded-estimators/issues/1